pie-framework/pie-elements/packages/math-inline/docs/pie-schema.json.md

 Indicates if partial scoring is allowed.
 This property is not used yet.

-# `ignoreOrder` (boolean, required)
+# `ignoreOrderDefault` (boolean, required)

-Indicates if ignoreOrder option is shown on Design Screen
+Indicates if the order of expression elements in literal validation can be ignore - whilst the expression is still mathematically correct

 Default: `"is false"`

-# `allowTrailingZeros` (boolean, required)
+# `allowTrailingZerosDefault` (boolean, required)

-Indicates if allowTrailingZeros option is shown on Design Screen
+Indicates the allowance of trailing zeros in expressions - whilst the expression is still mathematically correct

 Default: `"is false"`